 emotional and mental wellbeing

-- Mrs Cotton has put some videos of tips based on the 1-2-3 Magic learning we provide for parents around supporting their children's behaviour at home.
+Videos of tips based on the 1-2-3 Magic learning we provide for parents around supporting their children's behaviour at home.
 These are available via Google Classroom (you will need your child's log-in).

-- Train My Mind is a Cheshire based company supporting mindfulness.
+Train My Mind is a Cheshire based company supporting mindfulness.

-- Our E-safety page provides a wealth of advice for preventing the high risk of emotional harm, grooming and addiction from inappropriate online activity including social media.
+Our E-safety page provides a wealth of advice for preventing the high risk of emotional harm, grooming and addiction from inappropriate online activity including social media.

-- Our Curriculum Health and Wellbeing team page has more information about physical, and mental health in school.
+Our Curriculum Health and Wellbeing team page has more information about physical, and mental health in school.